nwoodsgia/my-first-projcect/README.md

-# my-first-projcect
+# My First Project
-practice repository for learning about GitHub in the Web interface
+This is a practice repository for learning about GitHub in the Web interface